derivita/hrpc-docs/content/docs/tutorials/basic/go.md

 - Implementing the service interface generated from our service definition: doing the actual "work" of our service.
-- Running a gRPC server to listen for requests from clients and dispatch them to the right service implementation.
+- Running a HRPC server to listen for requests from clients and dispatch them to the right service implementation.

 You can find our example `RouteGuide` server in